What is Peripheral Artery Disease?

 Peripheral artery disease is similar to coronary artery disease.

-Peripheral artery disease, or PAD, is a circulation problem in the leg.
-It is a narrowing of the peripheral arteries that carry blood away from the heart to other parts of the body.
+Peripheral artery disease, or PAD, is a narrowing of the inside of the peripheral arteries that carry blood away from the heart to other parts of the body.
 The most common type is lower-extremity PAD, in which blood flow is reduced to the legs and feet.
 Upper-extremity PAD (arms, hands and fingers) is less common but affects about 10% of the population.

-Both PAD and coronary artery disease are caused by atherosclerosis, the buildup of fatty plaque in the arteries that narrows and blocks them throughout the body, including in the heart, brain, arms, legs, pelvis, kidneys and other organs.
+Both PAD and coronary artery disease are caused by atherosclerosis.
+Atherosclerosis is the buildup of fatty plaque in the arteries that narrows or blocks them throughout the body, including in the heart, brain, arms, legs, pelvis, kidneys and other organs.

 Quick facts about PAD

 The most common symptoms of lower-extremity PAD are cramping, fatigue, aching, pain or discomfort in the leg or hip muscles while walking or climbing stairs.
-This pain usually goes away with rest and returns when you walk again.
+This pain usually goes away with about 10 minutes of rest and returns when you walk again.

 Be aware that:

-- Many people mistake the symptoms of PAD for something else.
+- Many people mistake the symptoms of PAD for something else, such as arthritis in the hip, ankle or foot.

 - PAD often goes undiagnosed by health care professionals.